github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

    with:
      packs: codeql/pack1@~1.2.3, codeql/pack2

-This format does not yet support multi-language analyses.
+This format does not support multi-language analyses.

 Running all queries in a directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~